International Application Requirements for 2-week and 4-week Programs

 - Minimum scores of 600 on the SAT Critical Reading exam or 27 on the ACT English exam; OR

 - A minimum score of 100 on the TOEFL iBT (with a minimum score of 20 in each section); OR

 - A minimum IELTS score of 7; OR

 - A minimum PTE score of 68.

 Please be aware that applicants cannot send scores directly from the exam website.
 The institution code for USC will result in scores being sent to Undergraduate Admissions.
 For example: to submit TOEFL scores: log in to the TOEFL system and open the “View Scores” option under the “Scores” menu.
 Download the score report as a JPEG or PDF and submit along with an official transcript and letter of recommendation.

 Applicants whose native language is English or attend a high school taught primarily in English are presumed to be proficient.
-Students who wish to enroll in an Intensive English Program, please visit the USC International Academy for more information.

 There are additional mandatory fees for international students.
 Some are paid directly to USC, and others are paid to the United States government.
 The university will not refund tuition or fees for Summer Programs students who are unable to enter the country due to an improper visa.